 F. The Lodge Finance Committee and the Vice-Chief of Administration shall prepare an annual budget for modification and approval by the LEC.

-G. No expenditures, other than budgeted day-to-day expenses will be made without approval of a majority vote of the Lodge Executive Committee.
+G. No expenditures, other than budgeted day-to-day expenses will be made without approval of a majority vote of the LEC.

 Only Arrowmen under the age of 21 may vote in Matters of Lodge business

 Article IX.
 Lodge Memorabilia